YoHaNoMe/Rate-Youtube-Playlist/README.md

    - python3 main.py

 # How the program works
 After you run the program you will have to authorize the application, by using a link which should show up as soon as you run the program.
-After that you will be prompted to enter a path to the **Credentials**  which you have downloaded it in step (1).Make sure you enter a path followed by a slash and then the file name (ex.
-XXX/XXX/secrets.json).
+After that you will be prompted to enter a path to the **Credentials**  which you have downloaded it in step (1), Make sure you enter a path followed by a slash and then the file name (ex.
+XXX/XXX/secrets.json), and your API key.
-Then a menu will appear and you can choose to: Rate(like, dislike, none) a video, Rate a playlist or exit.Enter the url of video or playlist followed by a comma then the rate and enjoy ;).
+Then a menu will appear and you can choose to: Rate(like, dislike, none) a video, Rate a playlist or exit.
+Enter the URL of video or playlist followed by a comma then the rate and enjoy ;).

 # IMPORTANT Note